mpv-player/mpv/DOCS/man/vo.rst

         ``ewa_lanczos``
             Elliptic weighted average Lanczos scaling.
 Also known as Jinc.
             Relatively slow, but very good quality.
-The number of taps can be controlled with ``scale-radius``.
-Adding extra taps makes the filter sharper but adds more ringing.
+The radius can be controlled with ``scale-radius``.
+Increasing the radius makes the filter sharper but adds more ringing.

             This filter supports antiringing (see ``scale-antiring``).

+        ``ewa_lanczossharp``
+            A slightly sharpened version of ewa_lanczos, preconfigured to use an ideal radius and parameter.
+If your hardware can run it, this is probably what you should use by default.

+            Note: This filter has a fixed radius.
+Use ``ewa_lanczos`` if you want to adjust it.

         ``mitchell``
             Mitchell-Netravali.
 The ``B`` and ``C`` parameters can be set with